Birka: Bridgehead of Christian missionaries

-This might mean that he sailed off from Hamburg or Bremen instead of some port in Baltic Sea, since the later account by Adam of Bremen gives the distance of Scania and Birka to be only five days at sea.

 Kings

 Several Swedish kings of the 9th century, Björn, Anund and Olof, are all mentioned in Vita to have spent time in Birka.
 None of them is however said to have had his residence there, as the Swedish king and his retinue periodically moved between the Husbys, parts of the network of royal estates called Uppsala öd.

 King Björn met Ansgar in Birka when he arrived there in 829 (Chapter XI).
 Later King Olof met him there as well during his last trip in 852 (Chapter XXVI).

 Church

 Ansgar's missionary work resulted in first churches to be built in Sweden.
 Talking about Herigar, the prefect of Birka: